Your podcast discovery platform

 Emran Feroz is an Afghan-Austrian journalist currently based in Stuttgart, Germany.
 He is regularly writing from Afghanistan, often focusing on the Middle East, Central Asia, drone warfare, refugee policies and human rights.
 Emran is writing in both German and English.
 His work has already appeared in international media outlets such as Al Jazeera, The Intercept, Alternet, The Atlantic or the New York Times and in various German and Austrian news papers and magazines.

 Luis BARRUETO is a journalist from Guatemala, currently working in trade policy at the Secretariat for Central American Economic Integration (SIECA).
 Studied business and finance journalism at Aarhus University in Denmark and City University London.

 Erdem Arda Güneş is an Istanbul based political analyst.
 After graduating from University of Ankara's Political Sciences Faculty, International Relations department he started working as a politics/diplomacy reporter for Hürriyet Daily News.
 He received journalism education at the Berkeley and Minnesota Universities in 2013.
 He did interviews for various national and international media outlets focusing on diplomacy, politics and arts.
 Now works as a press advisor and political analyst for an international organization.

 Marcus von Jordan

-Yes, we pay our editors for three services:
+Yes, we pay our experts for the following:

 piqd is made possible by Konrad Schwingenstein.
 Konrad is the grandson of August Schwingenstein, co-founder of the Süddeutsche Verlag (a corporate group that was founded as a newspaper publisher and is now one of Germany's largest media companies).
-The family sold Süddeutsche Zeitung in 2010.
+The family sold their shares of Süddeutsche Zeitung in 2007.
 Konrad is also the main investor of the August Schwingenstein foundation which supports continuing education for independent journalists.